bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/splicing-lightning's-multiparty-future.md

 Each of these little, well-drawn boxes are the Lightning nodes, and they have channels between them.
 When you want to make a payment through Lightning, you have to route it across these channels to get it to where you want to go.
 As you can see, this little Bitcoin is moving to where it's trying to go.
-So when we talk about working on Lightning, all of the work—development work—is on an individual channel.
+So when we talk about working on Lightning, all of the development work is on an individual channel.
 That's what we focus on, but the end result creates this mesh.
 We're gonna dive into just what a channel is for a second.
 An important thing you might not know about a channel is that it has an actual size.